 NO Refunds or Rain Checks or Transfers to Other Runners will be available.

-However, If you should desire to drop down in distance you may do so up until one month prior (September 3rd) to the race date.
+However, If you should desire to drop down in distance you may do so until race start.

 If you decide to drop in distance while racing you will be counted as DNF for the distance you registered.
 Thanks for your understating.